SoftInstigate/restheart-website/docs/upgrade-to-v5.md

 - **AuthMechanism** - allows to handle an authentication schema
 - **Authenticator** - authenticates credentials
-- **Authorizer** - authorize credentials according to a security policy
+- **Authorizer** - authorize clients according to a security policy
 - **TokenManager** - issues an auth token to authenticated clients.
 This allows, for instance, a browser to store the less sensitive token instead of the users credentials.

 ### Simplified configuration

 A plugins has a name as defined by the the `@RegisterPlugin` annotation.
-To define a configuration
+To define a configuration for a plugin just use its name under the `plugins-args` yml object:

 ```
 plugins-args: